- The Joro spider has venom it can use on its prey, but it is not generally harmful to humans.

 - Keep your environment tidy.

-- Avoid leaving around food that attracts insects.
+- Avoid leaving around food that attracts insects and spiders.
 Store food in well-designed containers or refrigerators.
 These foods may be the very draw for insects a Joro feeds on.

 - Vacuum spider webs regularly.

 - As stated, find and seal any entry points, including cracks and gaps, spiders may use to get in.
 The common house spider, wolf spiders, flies and other unwanted guests generally enter through gaps in siding, holes in doors and window screens, unscreened vents and gaps around utility cables.
 Once in, the pests tend to breed.